NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/tell-us-who-you-want-to-message.md

 section: Sending a message
 ---

-You only need a patient's [NHS number](https://digital.nhs.uk/services/personal-demographics-service/nhs-number) to send them messages.
+You only need a patient's <a href="https://digital.nhs.uk/services/personal-demographics-service/nhs-number" target="_blank">NHS number (opens in a new tab)</a> to send them messages.

-NHS Notify finds people's contact details using their NHS numbers in the [Personal Demographics Service (PDS)](https://digital.nhs.uk/services/personal-demographics-service).
+NHS Notify finds people's contact details using their NHS numbers in the <a href="https://digital.nhs.uk/services/personal-demographics-service" target="_blank">Personal Demographics Service (PDS) (opens in a new tab)</a>.

 ## How to provide recipients' NHS numbers